oci-landing-zones/terraform-oci-core-landingzone/templates/standalone-three-tier-vcn-defaults/README.md

 This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.

 In this template, a single default three-tier VCN is deployed.
 Additionally, the following services are enabled:
+  - [Database Autonomous Recovery Service](https://docs.oracle.com/en-us/iaas/recovery-service/index.html) infrastructure is created for databases in the three-tier VCN DB subnet with a 30-day backup retention period.
   - [Connector Hub](https://docs.oracle.com/en-us/iaas/Content/connector-hub/overview.htm), for logging consolidation.
 Collected logs are sent to an OCI stream.
   - A [Security Zone](https://docs.oracle.com/en-us/iaas/security-zone/using/security-zones.htm) is created for the deployment.
 The Security Zone target is the landing zone top (enclosing) compartment.
   - [Vulnerability Scanning Service](https://docs.oracle.com/en-us/iaas/scanning/using/overview.htm#scanning_overview) is configured to scan Compute instances that are eventually deployed in the landing zone.